-Task 5 - Distinguish between...
+Task 5: Distinguish between ...

 - a.
-Accountability works upwards, i.e. an employee is accountable (answerable) to his /her line manager.
+Accountability works upwards in an organizational chart, i.e. an employee is accountable (answerable) to his /her line manager.
 By contrast, responsibility works downwards, i.e. managers are responsible for their subordinates. - b.
-Directors are executive members of the Board (of Directors) who are concerned with long term strategic plans of an organization whereas managers are more concerned with the daily operations of the business.
+Directors are executive members of the Board (of Directors) who are concerned with long term strategic plans of an organization, whereas managers are more concerned with the daily operations of the business. - c.

-c.
 Hierarchical structures are tall with many levels/ranks of responsibility; Flat structures have fewer levels thereby giving managers a greater span of control.

 - 1. A. Directors

-- 2. C. Chief Executive Officer
+- 2. A. Chief Executive Officer

-- 3. A. Hierarchy
+- 3. C. Hierarchy

-- 4. B. It is more cost effective due to less hierarchical levels
+- 4. B. It is more cost effective due to less hierarchical levels.

 - 5. C. Shorter chains of command

-- 6. B. Suitable when employees are multi-skilled
+- 6. D. Suitable when employees are multi-skilled

-- 7. B. Passing responsibility and authority away from the Board of Directors to individual departments
+- 7. C. Passing responsibility and authority away from the Board of Directors to individual departments

-- 8. A. Delegation
+- 8. C. Delegation

 - 9. C. Informal

-- 10. C. Informal groups
+- 10. A. Informal groups

-- 11. B. Reduced bureaucracy
+- 11. C. Reduced bureaucracy

-- 12. C. Matrix structure
+- 12. C. Project-based structure

-- 13. C. Bureaucracy
+- 13. B. Bureaucracy

-- 14. D. Centralization
+- 14. C. Centralization

 - 15. C. Improved control

-- 16. C. Conflicting interest from having more than one line manager
+- 16. A. Conflicting interest from having more than one line manager

-- 17. A. Core staff
+- 17. B. Core staff

-- 18. B. Peripheral staff
+- 18. D. Peripheral staff

-- 19. A. Downsizing
+- 19. C. Downsizing

-- 20. D. The chain of command in the organization
+- 20. C. The chain of command in the organization

-Unit 2.3 Leadership and Management
+Unit 2.3 Leadership and management